-To deliver health and disability services that target Whānau Māori or communities; Whānau Ora is the transfer of knowledge and skills to whānau that enables them to self-manage their own health conditions.
+To deliver health and disability services for Whānau Māori or communities; Whānau Ora is the transfer of knowledge and skills to whānau that enables them to self-manage their own health conditions.

-The Whānau Ora service is delivered by experienced, trained, and knowledgeable staff who know their community and know how best to guide, facilitate and support whānau gaining access to community based services, both clinical and non-clinical.
-This includes central government services. e.g. WINZ,
+The Whānau Ora service is delivered by experienced and knowledgeable staff who know their community and how best to guide, facilitate and support whānau gaining access to community based services, both clinical and non-clinical.
+This includes central government services. e.g. WINZ

 Accessing the Service